BimmerBass/CopperChess/README.md

     - Futility pruning
     - Null move pruning
     - Eval-/Static null move pruning.
+    - Mate distance pruning.
+If we have found a forced checkmate, we don't want to examine longer mate sequences than that one.
     - Principal variation search in the root node.
     - A 500MB evaluation cache that stores previously calculated static evaluations.